 Assange continued to pursue a career as a computer programmer and software developer.
 An intelligent mind, he studied mathematics at the University of Melbourne.
 He dropped out without finishing his degree, later claiming that he left the university for moral reasons; Assange objected to other students working on computer projects for the military.

 In 2006, Assange began work on Wikileaks, a Web site intended to collect and share confidential information on an international scale.
 The site officially launched in 2007 and it was run out of Sweden at the time because of the country's strong laws protecting a person's anonymity.
 Later that year, Wikileaks released a U.S. military manual that provided detailed information on the Guantanamo detention center.
 Wikileaks also shared emails from then-vice presidential candidate Sarah Palin that it received from an anonymous source in September 2008.

 In early December 2010, Assange discovered that he had other legal problems to worry about.
-He had been under investigation by the Swedish police since early August, in connection with two sexual assault cases.
+He had been under investigation by the Swedish police since early August, in connection with sexual assault allegations including two counts of sexual molestation, one count of illegal coercion, and one count of rape.
 After a European Arrest Warrant was issued by Swedish authorities on December 6, Assange turned himself in to the London police.

 After a series of extradition hearings in early 2011 to appeal the warrant, Assange learned on November 2, 2011, that the High Court dismissed his appeal.
 Still on conditional bail, Assange made plans to appeal to the U.K. Supreme Court, in regard to the case.